 where $K$ is the kernel of either $t^\frac{| I |}{2}V_IR$ or $t^\frac{| I |}{2}RV_I$.

-The parameters $b$ and $\ell_1$ are chosen large enough and fixed once and for all -- see \cite{BBF15} to see how this choice needs to be done.
+The parameters $b$ and $\ell_1$ are chosen large enough and fixed once and for all -- see \cite{BBF15} to see how to choose these parameters.
 The reader should simply keep in mind that the higher $b$ and $\ell_1$ are, the higher order of regularity we can deal with.
-In our applications, we need all the objects to have a regularity order in the range $(-3,3)$, so $b$ and $\ell_1$ are chosen big enough to allow for this range in all the following continuities result.
+In our applications, we need all the objects to have a regularity order in the range $(-3,3)$, so $b$ and $\ell_1$ are chosen big enough to allow for this range in all the following continuity results.

-\begin{definition*} {\it Let an integer $a\in\llbracket 0,2b \rrbracket$ be given.
+\begin{defn} {\it Let an integer $a\in\llbracket 0,2b \rrbracket$ be given.
 The following collection of families of operators is called the \textbf{standard collection of operators with cancellation of order $a$}, denoted by ${\sf StGC}^a$.
 It is made up of all the space-time operators

 where $k$ is an integer with $2k+|J| \leq a$, and $c\in \llbracket 1,b\rrbracket$, and $m$ is any smooth function supported on $\big[\frac{1}{2},2\big]$ such that